“We’ve highlighted this concept of eSIM orchestration as one of the top ten issues in IoT for 2025.”

 Enterprise Adoption and Strategic Considerations

-Enterprises are beginning to prioritize eSIM capabilities in RFPs, a clear signal that flexible, future-ready connectivity is now a business imperative.
+Enterprises are beginning to prioritize new eSIM capabilities in RFPs, a clear signal that flexible, future-ready connectivity is now a business imperative.
 With eSIMs, large-scale global rollouts become easier to manage, and device fleets can remain adaptable to shifting regulatory and operational needs.

 “We’re seeing more and more need to localize connectivity within a market—not just for performance, but to meet new compliance and critical infrastructure requirements.”